 Victor Almon McKusick

 McKusick played a large part in introducing the field of medical genetics into the mainstream of academic medicine.
 He studied the whole range of inherited human disorders, then concentrated on mapping the location of genes on chromosomes and relating gene location to human disease.
-In 1966, he published the first edition of Mendelian Inheritance in Man (known as OMIM in its present online version), the definitive source of information on human genes and genetic disorders.
+In 1966, he published the first edition of Mendelian Inheritance in Man, later published electronically as Online Mendelian Inheritance in Man (OMIM), which remains a definitive source of information on human genes and genetic disorders.